-Pressure washing and pinning of brick work have been completed.
-Shelf angle, cast stone repairs and window replacement has commenced.
-We anticipate the work on the North wall to completed by mid-summer 2018.
+Pinning of brick work and window replacement has commenced.
+We anticipate work on the Mechanical and Penthouse floors to be completed by mid-summer 2018.

-The South and West walls have been completed.
+The East, South and West walls are now complete.

 Harbour Centre Complex Limited embarked on a project to conserve the historic Spencer Building during the summer of 2016.